Welcome back! This lesson begins a new chapter in our journey together, as we begin work on the machine project.

 To identify yourself you’ll need to add a unique ID to your project.
 Your ID should be shown below, and the screencast above shows you how to use it.

 Right now your goal should be to get Android Studio installed, the MP code imported, and to run the app in the emulator for the first time!
-If you get stuck, find us for help on the help site or forum.
+If you get stuck, find us for help on the tutoring site or forum.